-Hosehill Nature Reserve, Theale ~ Plant transects and meadow management
+Hosehill Lake, Theale ~ Plant transects and meadow management

 For a number of years regular counts have been made of the plants growing in the meadow and on the butterfly bank in order to measure the effectiveness of the management of the site.
 Of particular interest is the impact of the grazing of the meadow by ponies for part of the year.

 As well as counting, we also did some management of the meadow, removing a certain amount of the dock which was becoming excessive.

 Counting is done in one metre squares (transects).